MasteryEducation/SoftwarePatternsLexicon.com/content/patterns-java/10/_index.md

 ---
 title: "10.
-Best Practices and Principles"
+Concurrency and Parallelism in Java"
 type: docs
 nav_weight: 100000
 ---